kranthi90597/BankFolio/README.md

 - Download the above Frontend_BankFolio and Backend_BankFolio files and follow the below procedure

 ### 3. Frontend Setup
+1. Import the frontend_bankfolio code into VS Code.
+2. Open Terminal in VS Code and follow the below code
 ```
 cd Frontend_BankFolio
 npm install